cemkata/diary_with_new_imgs_ram_db/README.md

+Digital diary + table to shedule and monitor your day.
+All writen in python.
 Needs:
 bottle, tee, paste

 Or after cloning the repo just run `pip install -r requirements.txt`.
+Start with `pyton3 mainScript.py`

 How to configure in config_files\config.ini
 - ***In DEFAULT section:***